 30 Things You Need to Throw Out Before the Fall

-From summer stuff you never wear to old sunblock, here’s a list of things to toss and stuff to store to organize your home, and the items you need to have on hand for the next season.
+From summer stuff you never wear to expired sunscreen, here's a list of things to toss or store, and some items you'll want to have on hand for the next season.

 Did you really need another disposable pen, or did you just grab it from the display table because it was free?
 Seriously, toss broken chip clips and logo-laden promo items like street fair jar openers and summer concert drink cozies.
 Then donate festival and arcade prizes, like that oversize teddy bear that’s about to turn into a dust collector—find out where you can donate almost anything.
-Keep the plush toys you can’t part with fresh and clean by laundering them in the Teddy Needs a Bath protective bag.
+Keep the plush toys you can’t part with fresh and clean by laundering them in the OTraki large mesh washing bag.

-Use up any left-over marshmallows and graham crackers (they’ll go stale before next summer), then make space in your kitchen by moving the s’mores maker and s’mores sticks to an out-of-season storage spot, like your basement or attic.
-Add a reminder in your spring calendar about its location; you don’t want to have to re-buy it when you can’t find it next year.
+Use up any leftover marshmallows and graham crackers (they’ll go stale before next summer), then make space in your kitchen by moving the s’mores maker and s’mores sticks to an out-of-season storage spot, like your basement or attic.
+Add a reminder in your spring calendar about its location—you don’t want to have to re-buy it when you can’t find it next year.
 Other little-used space-hoggers to store or donate include the ice cream machine, frozen drink maker, and Popsicle mold.
-See there, now you have room in your kitchen cabinets for the streamlined Cuisinart Programmable Breadmaker.
+See there, now you have room in your kitchen cabinets for this compact Cuisinart Bread Maker.
 You can bake up a loaf of fresh bread to enjoy with your pumpkin spice latte.
 Next, check out 65 incredible uses for stuff you normally toss.

 Farmer’s markets and local co-ops and CSAs will be closing down for the season, making this the perfect time to ask yourself, “Just how many berry baskets do I need to keep?”
 If you have extra baskets, bushels, boxes, or empty canning jars from your recent trips it’s time to return them—co-op organizers and farm stand owners will thank you.
 On your next trip try these eco-friendly, reusable, drawstring bags for carrying home your fresh fruit and produce—and try these tricks to organize your fridge.